sb2nov/mac-setup/.github/CONTRIBUTING.md

 By contributing code to macOS Setup Guide, you agree to license your contribution under the [MIT License](../LICENSE).

+## Linting

+Run `make lint` before submitting your PR to make sure your changes comply with our styling.

 ## How to contribute to macOS Setup Guide

 If you would like to submit a pull request, please base it on our